 8.2.
-Trial Medication Medical Management Arm
+Medical Management

-The IMP for this trial is classified as a low-risk category A and as such no trial specific labelling, temperature monitoring or accountability is required.
-Medical management will comprise regular use of one metered dose of an isotonic nasal saline spray (Sterimar) twice per day, followed by a fluorinated steroid spray (Mometasone).
-The steroid will be taken twice daily at 100mcg (2 puffs in each nostril twice daily) for up to 6 weeks.
-After 6 weeks this will reduce to 2 puffs once daily or 1 puff in each nostril twice daily, to 6-months post randomisation.
+The Investigation Medicinal Product (IMP) for this trial is classified as a low-risk category A and as such no trial specific labelling, temperature monitoring or accountability is required.
+Medical management will comprise regular use of one spray of an isotonic nasal spray (Sterimar), followed by a fluorinated steroid spray (Mometasone).
+The steroid will be taken twice daily at 100mcg (2 sprays in each nostril twice daily) for 6 weeks followed by 2 sprays once daily or 1 spray in each nostril twice daily for the remainder of the 6 month period.